Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 ## 6/2/23

 Created a start screen by importing a tetris logo as well as creating a start button, also created a pause screen that uses a key command (instructions on the game screen - "P to pause").
 Moved the creation of hold box and next box to separate methods away from draw in order to be used to redraw the boxes after unpausing.
 Moved background music to the main Tetris class in order to pause music when the game is paused and replay upon unpausing.
 Attempted 7bag next piece sorting algorithm but was unable to finish, will continue later.
+Also created demo branch to present in class.

 =======================================================================================================================================